Imo: INEC denies withdrawing passwords from officials

 By Omeiza Ajayi

-The Independent National Electoral Commission INEC has debunked social media reports to the effect that passwords for result upload have been withdrawn from LGA Supervisors for use by APO1s in Imo State.
+The Independent National Electoral Commission (INEC) has debunked social media reports to the effect that passwords for result uploads have been withdrawn from LGA supervisors for use by APO1s in Imo State.

-Chief Press Secretary to the once Chairman, Rotimi Oyekanmi disclosed this in a statement on Friday night.
+Chief Press Secretary to the former Chairman, Rotimi Oyekanmi disclosed this in a statement on Friday night.

 “All the passwords have been securely released for use by designated officials in line with the Commission’s procedure.